Alfresco/alfresco-docker-installer/README.md

 * `--crossLocale`: true or false
 * `--smtp`: true or false
 * `--ldap`: true or false
-* `--addons`: list of addons to be installed: js-console, ootbee-support-tools, share-site-creators, simple-ocr, esign-cert
+* `--addons`: list of addons to be installed: js-console, ootbee-support-tools, share-site-creators, simple-ocr, alf-tengine-ocr, esign-cert
 * `--startscript`: true or false
 * `--https`: true or false
 * `--serverName`: localhost default